davosmith/moodle-uploadpdf/README.txt

   original).
 Comments can be delete from the 'Comment Quicklist' by clicking on the 'X' to the right of the comment.

-* You can add lines to the PDF by holding 'Ctrl' whilst you click and drag with the mouse (or alternatively hold 'Ctrl' then click once for the start and once for the end of the line).
+* You can add lines to the PDF by holding 'Ctrl' ('Alt' on Apple Macs) whilst you click and drag with the mouse (or alternatively hold 'Ctrl' then click once for the start and once for the end of the line).
   Delete lines by clicking on them and pressing 'Delete' on the keyboard.
-Currently you can only draw lines in red, but other colours are on their way.
+Change colour, by using the drop-down selection at the top of the screen.

 * Navigate between the pages by clicking on the 'Next' and 'Prev' buttons or by pressing 'n' and 'p' on the keyboard.